sondreluc/react-under-the-hood/chapters/chapter_3.md

 # React's Design Under the Hood

 In the last chapter we described React's core concepts.
-In this chapter we are going to go over some of those concepts in detail.
-The purpose of this chapter is to give the reader a deeper understanding of React's internals in order to have a more nuanced opinion of where React fits in modern web development.
+In this chapter we are going to over some of those topics in more detail.
+The purpose of this chapter is to give the reader a deeper understanding of React's internals in order to have a more nuance opinion of where React fits in modern web development.

 ## Virtual DOM Diff Algorithm

+As mentioned before, React's implementation of data binding involves an in memory representation of the DOM: the Virtual DOM.
+On every state change, React re-render affected components in memory.
+It then uses a clever diffing algorithm to compute the minimum number of DOM mutations necessary to achieve the new DOM tree.

-The diffing algorithm in React's Virtual DOM is incredibly efficient and pretty clever.
-Still like all abstractions, React does leak in certain places.
-That said, leaks in this abstraction are always predictable and easily managed.
+This diffing algorithm is incredibly efficient and ingenious.
+Still, it's a non-trivial abstraction and all abstractions leak.
+That said, React's abstraction leaks are minor, predictable, and easily managed.

+This diffing algorithm is incredibly efficient and ingenious.
+It is what makes it not only possible to re-render on every state change, it is what makes it orders of magnitude faster than anything else in the JavaScript landscape.

+It's important to emphasize that React will not re-render the entire app.
+It will only re-render components that are affected by changes to a particular state change.

 React doesn't exactly re-render the whole app on every state change: it only changes the parts that need to change.
 But how does it do that exactly?